How to notify the AA when someone dies

 Your proof of identityIf acting as executor or administrator

-Grant of probate or letters of administrationMay be needed for financial products – not required for breakdown cover cancellation
+Grant of probate or letters of administrationRequired for financial accounts over £30,000

 Funeral invoiceIf requesting payment from an AA savings or ISA account to cover funeral costs